samcat437/Milestone-1/README.md

 **Images and videos**

-Images evoking a positive emotional respones are essential to the site's success.
+Images evoking a positive emotional response are essential to the site's success.
 The photos and videos from the quartet's photo and recording session at Miskin Manor, located in Cardiff, UK, will be used so that users can envision their wedding day with the attractive quartet in the corner of the room.
 The quartet recorded 11 videos in total.
 They will be dispersed across the site so that music is the central theme, but with the majority concentrated on the videos page, which will feature in the second release.

 ## Wireframes